-- 24.17 The Licensing Authority may decide that the review does not require it to take any further steps appropriate to promote the licensing objectives.
+- exercise on determining a review where it considers them appropriate for the promotion of the licensing objectives. - 23.17 The Licensing Authority may decide that the review does not require it to take any further steps appropriate to promote the licensing objectives.
 In addition, there is nothing to prevent the Licensing Authority issuing an informal warning to the licence holder and/or to recommend improvement within a particular period of time.
-The Licensing Authority regards such informal warnings as an important mechanism for ensuring that the licensing objectives are effectively promoted and that warnings should be issued in writing to the licence holder. - 24.18 However, where responsible authorities such as the Police or environmental health officers have already issued warnings requiring improvement - either orally or in writing - that have failed as part of their own stepped approach to address concerns, The Licensing Authority will not merely repeat that approach and will take this into account when considering what further action is appropriate. - 24.19 Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: - modify the conditions of the premises licence (which includes adding new conditions or any alteration or omission of an existing condition), for example, by reducing the hours or opening or by requiring door supervisors at particular times; - exclude a licensable activity from the scope of the licence, for example, to exclude the performance of live music or playing of recorded music (where it is not within the incidental live and recorded music exemption);
+The Licensing Authority regards such informal warnings as an important mechanism for ensuring that the licensing objectives are effectively promoted and that warnings should be issued in writing to the licence holder. - 23.18 However, where responsible authorities such as the Police or environmental health officers have already issued warnings requiring improvement either orally or in writing that have failed as part of their own stepped approach to address concerns, The Licensing Authority will not merely repeat that approach and will take this into account when considering what further action is appropriate. - 23.19 Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: - modify the conditions of the premises licence (which includes adding new conditions or any alteration or omission of an existing condition), for example, by reducing the hours or opening or by requiring door supervisors at particular times; - exclude a licensable activity from the scope of the licence, for example, to exclude the performance of live music or playing of recorded music (where it is not within the incidental live and recorded music exemption);